sunil8521/open-close/README.md

 ## 🚧 Roadmap

-- [ ] Implement bounty claiming mechanism
+- [ ] Advanced search and filtering with multiple criteria
-- [ ] Add payment/escrow system
+- [ ] User profile system with reputation scoring
-- [ ] GitHub integration for automatic issue synchronization
+- [ ] Analytics dashboard for bounty performance
-- [ ] User profile and reputation system
+- [ ] Mobile application for iOS and Android
-- [ ] Advanced search and filtering
+- [ ] Integration with additional version control systems
-- [ ] Multi-signature approvals for large bounties
+- [ ] Multi-signature wallet support for large bounties
-- [ ] Mobile-responsive design improvements
+- [ ] Automated testing and CI/CD pipeline improvements

 ## 🤝 Contributing